fiveOO/timeshifter/doc/exifExample.md

 -csv
 -q
 ```
-This will write a CSV with one line per image to stdout like the following:
+This will write a CSV with one line per image file in `NewImages` to stdout like the following:
 ```
 SourceFile,GPSDateTime,DateTimeDigitized
 NewImages/DSC00034.jpg,2019:03:09 17:58:00Z,2019:03:09 18:57:30+01:00